SpencerHowell/spencerhowell.github.io/_posts/2019-8-10-What-I-Learned-At-My-First-Software-Engineering-Internship.md

 Overall, I had an amazing summer as an intern with Garmin!
 Interns are able to learn a lot through working on meaningful projects that will be used by customers, and all interns are paired with a mentor to answer any questions they might have.
 Interns also receive great benefits such as provided housing, PTO, and lots of fun activities sponsored by Garmin!

-My favorite part of the summer was being able to meet and make friends with so many other interns.
-With over 100 interns each summer, there is a community of people to hang out with and learn from!
+My favorite part of the summer was being able to meet and make friends with other interns.
+With over 100 interns each summer, there is a community of great people to hang out with and learn from!

 If you're interested in an internship with Garmin, check out the [Garmin Careers page](http://careers.garmin.com) to apply!
 Feel free to reach out to me if you have any questions!